jadalrehaoui/travlr_MEAN_APP/README.md

     console.log(`✕ MongoDB Error\n${err}`);
 });
 ````
+# Feeding the database with fake data

-Then to feed the database with data from the data file (fake data) we can use the custom function I implemented in the ```models/mongodb.js``` at the bottom
+Then to feed the database with data from the data file (fake data) we can use the custom function I implemented in the [mongodb.js](https://github.com/jadalrehaoui/travlr_MEAN_APP/blob/main/app_server/models/mongodb.js) at the bottom

 This code will feed the database with the respective data and collections